sagemath/trac_to_gh/Issue 8875.md

 # Issue 8875: Problem with Set created from iterator.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8875

 Original creator: mrobado